rkalis/truffle-plugin-verify/README.md

 This plugin gets compiler optimisation settings from the truffle config file, so make sure that your truffle config settings are the same as when your contracts were compiled.

 ## Donations
-If you''ve used this plugin and found it helpful in your workflow, please consider sending some Ξ or tokens to `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a`.
+If you've used this plugin and found it helpful in your workflow, please consider sending some Ξ or tokens to `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a`.